zhonghz/IS2545_DeliverableThree/README.md

 When I began to run my tests, some of my tests failed.
 I tried to figure out whether this is because I get the wrong element or the driver ran so fast that it didn't wait for the page to load.
 Then, I set the break point in StepDefinition.java and then debug test file to run my code step by step.
 After doing this, I knew the problem is that the driver didn't wait enough time.
 Then I use wait.until(ExpectedConditions.invisibilityOfElementLocated(By.xxx))) to let the driver wait until the element appear and then do the next step.
 In some cases, there is no specific element appearing to define the waiting time, so I use Thread.sleep() to force the driver to wait.
 When the driver waits enough time, all my tests passed.

+Note: I am using Mac to finish this deliverable, please comment "System.setProperty("webdriver.gecko.driver", "libs/geckodriver");" and uncomment "System.setProperty("webdriver.gecko.driver", "libs\\geckodriver.exe");" in all @Given methods to make the project run on Windows system.

 1. User Story:
     As a user,